-You can find the festival’s technical format specifications for selection screeners (file upload, Blu-ray, DVD, DCP) at the following link.
+In any case, before sending the selection screener, please ensure that it complies with the festival’s technical format specifications for selection screeners (file upload, Blu-ray, DVD, DCP).

-By submitting the online film registration form, the submitter agrees that, for organisational purposes, the festival retains their film’s selection screener(s) until the end of the festival’s current edition (effective date: February 28, 2017).
-The submitter also agrees that submitted Blu-rays and DVDs will be made available online in encrypted form to selected festival employees for the purpose of film selection.
+By submitting the online film registration form, the submitter agrees that, for organisational purposes, the festival retains submitted selection screeners until the end of the festival’s current edition (effective date: 15 March 2018).
+The submitter also agrees that selection screeners (except DCPs) will be made available online in encrypted form to selected festival employees for the purpose of film selection.

-Selection screeners not submitted via upload should be sent to the following address:
+Selection screeners not submitted via file upload should be sent to the following address:

 Internationale Filmfestspiele Berlin